 Many of our counselors are camp alumni.
-There is a real love of our sanctuary and a unilateral recognition that it is a truly special place.
-We believe that our tight-knit staff community creates a more cohesive and enjoyable experience for our campers; it’s easier to pass on a smile when you have one yourself.
+They bring a real love of our sanctuary and recognition that it is a truly special place.
+We believe that our tight-knit staff community creates a more cohesive and enjoyable experience for our campers; it’s easier to pass on a smile when you have one yourself!

 Staff Selection Criteria

-From day one of our intensive two-week staff training, we seek to foster a unique sense of community and drive among our counselors.
-We empower them to create their own curriculums within our camp’s structure.
-Each counselor brings something new and unique to the table every summer and by fostering those differences and fresh ideas we enrich our camp every single year.
+From day one of our intensive two-week staff training, we seek to foster a unique sense of community and initiative among our counselors.
+Each counselor brings something unique and valuable to the camp experience, and by fostering their teaching styles and ideas we enrich our camp every year.

-Our counselors are trained in child development and supervision, health and safety procedures, behavior management techniques, natural history information, farm animal training, and environmental education.
-They are all CPR and First Aid certified and have been background and reference checked.
-In addition, we have an onsite licensed nurse, access to an on-call doctor, and local EMS services just a half-mile away.
+Our counselors are trained in child development and supervision, health and safety procedures, behavior management techniques, natural history, farm animal safety, and environmental education.
+They are all CPR and First Aid certified and have undergone background and reference checks.
+In addition, we have an onsite licensed nurse, access to an on-call doctor, and local EMS services within one mile.

 Our staff strive to keep campers happy, healthy, and safe.
-We’re confident their passionate makes Drumlin Farm Camp one of the best summer experiences available to kids.
+We’re confident their passion makes Drumlin Farm Camp one of the best summer experiences available to kids.